Pluggable-Transports/Pluggable-Transports-website/_pages/implement/pt_openvpn.md

 nano ~/.profile
 ~~~~

-You should these lines to the end of the file:
+You should append these lines to the end of the file:

 ~~~~
 export GOPATH=~/go